by Madeline McMahon

 Like Carpenter, we can still access early modern student life through annotations, the record of friendship as well as education.

-Many thanks to Erin Schreiner, rare books librarian at the NYSL, for permission to show the images.
+Many thanks to Erin McGuirl, rare books librarian at the NYSL, for permission to show the images.
 The copy of Virgil shown here will be on display at “Readers Make Their Mark: Annotated Books at the New York Society Library.”
 My thanks to Will White for leading me to TCD MS 150.